brenomfviana/vjudge-rust/README.md

 ## Description

-This project present a rust solution for
-[Stable Marriage Problem (SMP)](https://en.wikipedia.org/wiki/Stable_marriage_problem) developed as a work for Algorithms Project discipline.
+This project present a rust solution (based on Gale-Shapley's algorithm) for [Stable Marriage Problem (SMP)](https://en.wikipedia.org/wiki/Stable_marriage_problem) developed as a work for Algorithms Project discipline.
 The SMP is a search problem whose purpose is to find a stable matching set.
 Each match is composed by two elements